Nelson-Ndirangu/Tenant-Rent-Management-API/README.md

 This project is licensed under the ISC License.

+## Copyright

+© 2026 Tenant Rent Management API.
+All rights reserved.

+This project is copyrighted material.
+Unauthorized duplication, distribution, or use may result in legal actions.

 ## Support

 For support, email nelsonmaina690@gmail.com or create an issue in the repository.